-- Abide by the Home / School Agreement - Encourage their child to act in line with policies of the school. - Support the school in implementing any action necessary to ensure this and any other policy can be fully implemented to ensure the ongoing progress and well-being of all our pupils. - Treat all stakeholders at the school with respect and courtesy
+- Abide by the Home / School Agreement - Encourage their child to act in line with policies of the school. - Ensure their child attends school regularly. - Work with the school to identify and overcome any possible barriers to good school attendance for their child. - Support the school in implementing any action necessary to ensure this and any other policy can be fully implemented to ensure the ongoing progress and well-being of all our pupils. - Treat all stakeholders at the school with respect and courtesy